 When the day of judgement comes, will the Jews have preferred treatment since they are God’s chosen people?
-No!
-As Dr. Martyn Lloyd-Jones proclaims, no one will have any possible argument or excuse concerning the day of wrath.
+In this sermon titled “The Judgment Throne of Christ” from Romans 2:11–16, Dr. Martyn Lloyd-Jones proclaims that no one will have any possible argument or excuse concerning the day of wrath.
 God is always just and His judgement is always according to truth.
-The Doctor unfolds this passage, pointing out that Paul has divided humankind into two groups: those who are under the law and those who are without the law.
-We know these two group to be the Jews and the Gentiles respectively.
+Dr. Lloyd-Jones unfolds this passage, pointing out that Paul has divided humankind into two groups: those who are under the law and those who are without the law.
+These two groups are the Jews and the Gentiles, respectively.
 Paul points out that Jews, who were given the law, will be judged by the law.
-This will be a higher, and a more severe, standard of judgement since having the law means they had more opportunity!
+This will be a higher and more severe standard of judgement since having the law means they had more opportunity.
 This shows how God is impartial and His judgement is fair.
-In the same manner, those who have heard the Gospel and have been able to grow in grace and maturity in the Lord have greater responsibility today.
-We should never feel as if we are exempt from judgment and we should continually be seeking ways to share the Gospel with others.
+In the same manner, those who have heard the gospel and have been able to grow in grace and maturity in the Lord have greater responsibility today.

 Additional Scripture Translations

 11For there is no partiality with God.

 12For all who have sinned without the Law will also perish without the Law, and all who have sinned under the Law will be judged by the Law; 13for it is not the hearers of the Law who are righteous before God, but the doers of the Law who will be justified.
 14For when Gentiles who do not have the Law instinctively perform the requirements of the Law, these, though not having the Law, are a law to themselves, 15in that they show the work of the Law written in their hearts, their conscience testifying and their thoughts alternately accusing or else defending them, 16on the day when, according to my gospel, God will judge the secrets of mankind through Christ Jesus.